 1. Place Essential Oil on Your Back

-Many essential oils can be used in your back area.
+Many essential oils can be used on your back area.
 Rubbing essential oils in this area of the body can help reduce muscle tension, soreness, and pain dramatically.
 But, you want to use the right oils to get this effect.

 I recommend using eucalyptus essential oil because it creates a nice cooling effect.